PCWIC Conservation Maintenance Project

 Signs of Re-Leaf

-The "Former Collegeville Dam Streambank Restoration Project" was finally completed in 2007!
-With the aid of Montgomery County Parks maintenance staff, a colorful and informative educational sign is now installed near the creek along the Perkiomen Trail in Collegeville.
+The "Former Collegeville Dam Streambank Restoration Project" was completed in 2007.
+With the aid of Montgomery County Parks maintenance staff, a colorful and informative educational sign was installed near the creek along the Perkiomen Trail in Collegeville.
 The sign is located on the trail about ¼ mile south of the Route 113 overpass in Rahns.
-Stop by to bask in our appreciation for all of the wonderful volunteers that made this project possible!

 Improving Stormwater Basins, Naturally!

 It began with just one stormwater basin in the Mayfield Estates community (Schwenksville) in May of 2008.
 By the end of October, 2010 over 87 Mayfield Estates residents had "naturalized" all seven of their stormwater basins by planting them with almost 1000 trees, shrubs and flowering perennials.
-Now, instead of ugly mown-grass basins, these new plants will be allowed to grow, helping slow down, filter and absorb stormwater that used to flood those basins and the surrounding community.
-The filtered water absorbed into the ground helps recharge our groundwater supplies, providing water for our forests, streams and wells during droughts.
+Instead of mown-grass, the basins are now filled with native plants, which will slow down and absorb polluted stormwater that otherwise would have entered Perkiomen Creek unfiltered.
 The plants are a beautiful addition to the community and will attract valuable wildlife, such as birds and butterflies.